 Practicum participants will engage in counseling students, case

-counseling, a total of 6 credits, provides an advanced clinical
+counseling, a total of 6 credits (3 credits per semester over two semesters), provides an advanced clinical

 experience.
 It serves as the capstone course in the school